All Episodes

 Great moderates in the U.S. Senate, great moderates in the U.S. House.

-At one point or another.
+They all get tsunamied at one point or another.

 Charlie Rose, very upset about this.

-Elections are one in the center.
+Elections are one in the Senate.

 That's true.

-I think the best hope to keep moderation on the hill is in fact in the Senate, where you have states like mine.
+I think the best hope to keep moderation on the Hill is, in fact, in the Senate, where you have states like mine.

 I mean, you couldn't call my state a blue state under any stretch of the imagination.